 What Is Real Estate Math?

-For those of you intimidated by math, don’t worry.
+For those of you intimidated by real estate math, don’t worry.

 Usually, there are only a minimal number of math questions on any real estate exam.
 A great bulk of the real estate exam relies on vocabulary and concepts.